 A Guide to bringing a Professional Negligence Claim.

 We set out below a guide to bringing a Professional Negligence claim against a Professional.
-Whether a Solicitor, Barrister, Accountant, Surveyor, Architect or Financial advisor it is a difficult area of law so careful advice needs to be taken from a solicitor before embarking on such a claim.
+Whether a Solicitor, Barrister, Accountant, Surveyor, Architect or Financial adviser it is a difficult area of law so careful advice needs to be taken from a solicitor before embarking on such a claim.
 Carruthers Law are able to provide you with expert advice from a senior solicitor from the beginning and will provide you with an initial talk through your claim.
 Call us today and you can discuss with one of our solicitors as to how you are able to bring your claim and the funding options available to you to do so.

 Is my claim in contract or tort?